List of New Tricks characters: Ted Case

 Ted Case (Ex Detective Chief Inspector and Ex Head of Operation Trident Command Unit (Gun Crime)) (Larry Lamb) (2015): Ted Case first appears when Gerry Standing visits him to gain evidence of Ronald Sainsbury's corruption.
 Ted knew that a lot of his squad from 30 years previously were bent cops, but was surprised when the UCOS team informed him that he was probably the only honest cop in his squad.
 After Gerry's supposed death, Ted was asked to stand in as temporary Head of UCOS while the team's current leader Sasha Miller recovered from a shooting.
 Ted is extremely superstitious and has many quirky tendencies.
 He is in a relationship with a man named Pat.
-At the conclusion of the series, he decides to use his retirement to go travelling in a camper van with Pat as they had planned before he was assigned to UCOS.
+Before he joined up with UCOS, the plan was to go travelling in a camper van with his partner Pat, Ted was not keen and joined UCOS partly to get out of it.
+The camper van was stolen during series 12, which put a stop to it.
+At the end of the final episode it was revealed that he and Pat were planning to go travelling up the Amazon.